Scaling limit of the TASEP speed process: Abstract

 \section{Abstract}

-We show that the multi-type stationary distribution of the totally asymmetric simple exclusion process (TASEP) scales to a nontrivial limit around the Bernoulli measure of density $1/2$.
-This is obtained by showing that the TASEP speed process, introduced by Amir, Angel and Valk\'o, scales around the speed $v=0$ to the stationary horizon (SH), a function-valued stochastic process recently introduced and studied by the authors.
+The TASEP speed process introduced by Amir, Angel and Valk\'o in 2011 is a simultaneous coupling of all the translation-ergodic invariant distributions of multiclass totally asymmetric simple exclusion processes (TASEPs).
+It is defined as the process of limiting speeds of second-class particles started from each lattice site so that initially each particle sees a full lattice behind and an empty lattice ahead.
+We show that suitably scaled, the TASEP speed process converges weakly to the stationary horizon (SH), a stochastic process recently introduced and studied by the authors.
+Specifically, around each interior speed value, the family of continuously interpolated level curves of the TASEP speed process converges to a coupled family of Brownian motions with drift, and this limiting function-valued stochastic process is precisely SH.
 SH is believed to be the universal scaling limit of Busemann processes in the KPZ universality class.
 Our results add to the evidence for this universality by connecting SH with multiclass particle configurations.
-Previously SH has been associated with the exponential corner growth model, Brownian last-passage percolation, and the directed landscape.
+Previously SH has been associated with the exponential corner growth model, Brownian last-passage percolation, and the directed landscape (DL).
+As a consequence of the DL connection, we show that, in a certain technical sense, the set of speed process values converges weakly to the set of exceptional directions of DL, and the convoys of equal speed process values converge to the Busemann difference profiles.